zettadb/kunlun/README.md

 All tablespace settings are ignored.

 #### PostgreSQL specific data types

-##### Some PostgreSQL's private extensions are NOT and will never supported, including arrays, ranges, vectors, composite types, row types, table inheritance, table/relation types, etc.
+Some PostgreSQL's private extensions are NOT and will never supported, including arrays, ranges, vectors, composite types, row types, table inheritance, table/relation types, etc.

+##### User defined types
-##### Domains and user defined types that derive from basic numeric or text types are not supported now but they may be supported in future; All other user defined domains/types except enum types will not be supported.
+Domains and user defined types that derive from basic numeric or text types are not supported now but they may be supported in future; All other user defined domains/types except enum types will not be supported.

 ##### json and spatial types will be supported in future.